OsamuSkyhacker/ebpfangel-cryptomining/README.md

 ---

-# ebpfangel-cryptomining: eBPF-based Cryptomining Detection (fork of ebpfangel)
+# ebpfangel-cryptomining: eBPF-based Cryptomining Detection

-This repository is a **course project** for _NIS4344 Computer Virus Principles & Practice_ at SJTU.
 It extends the original [ebpfangel](https://github.com/TomasPhilippart/ebpfangel) ransomware detection system to detect **cryptomining / cryptojacking processes** on Linux using eBPF and machine learning.